 If you have any issue accessing either survey please feel free to contact Camilla Briggs, Inclusion & Participation Officer at camilla.briggs@wyndham.vic.gov.au or on 8734 0219.

-Weekly Activities – At School & At Home
+Weekly Activities – At School and At Home

 Wyndham City’s Sport and Recreation team has put together some additional weekly activities to help support Active Kids through the 8-week program both at school and at home.